Yousefx10/HTML-App-Inventor/project/notes.md

 - Allow To Change Screen Properties Like Background Color.[DONE]

-- Add text in kit_space to know the selected kit is related to which screen.
+- Add text in kit_space to know the selected kit is related to which screen.[DONE]

 - also add filter button in kit_space to display the kits that's related to specific screen only.
 </details>